pdfcpu/pdfcpu/create/create_general.md

 ## AttributePools

 Different pages may share attributes like colors, fonts etc.<br>
-Attribute pools defined outside of the page sequence contain the definitions of `named attributes` and may serve as templates for inheritance.<br>
+Attribute pools defined outside of the page sequence contain the definitions of `named attributes` and may serve as templates for inheritance.
-Eg. you may overwrite the font size or color at page/content level.<br>
+Eg. you may overwrite the font size or color at page/content level.<br><br>
 You may reference `named attributes` via `name:$myName`.

 | name           | description